rfdrake/tel/README.md

 Some things it still needs:

 * Keepass and Keyring support
-* More testing with non-enable and with more diverse hardware
+* More testing with more diverse hardware

 # Setup